cds-snc/backstage-scaffolder-templates/templates/ecs-dev-environment/content/terragrunt/README.md

 - `output.tf`: This file defines output variables that Terraform will return after applying the configuration.
 Outputs are useful for returning information about the resources created.

 Additional files:
-- `env/terragrunt.hcl`: This is the root Terragrunt configuration file.
-It can define common settings, such as remote state configuration and include common configurations that are shared across all environments and services.
+- `env/terragrunt.hcl`: Root Terragrunt configuration file defining common settings, remote state configuration, and shared configurations across all environments and services.
+- `env/common/`: Shared Terraform configurations including common variables and provider settings used across all environments.
-- Environment-Specific `terragrunt.hcl` Files: Each environment (staging, prod) has its own set of Terragrunt configuration files, organized by service.
+- Environment-Specific `terragrunt.hcl` Files: Each environment (staging, production) has its own set of Terragrunt configuration files, organized by service.
 These files can override variables and settings specific to the environment.
+- `env_vars.hcl`: Environment-specific variables that customize infrastructure settings (e.g., instance sizes, availability zones) for staging vs production.

 ### Benefits of This Structure
 - **DRY (Don't Repeat Yourself)**: By using Terragrunt, you can define your infrastructure code once and reuse it across multiple environments with different configurations.
-- **Modularization**: Each service has its own directory, making it easier to manage and understand the configurations for each part of your infrastructure.
+- **Modularization**: Each service (ECR, hosted zone, VPC) has its own directory, making it easier to manage and understand the configurations for each part of your infrastructure.
-- **Environment Isolation**: Different environments (staging, prod) have their own configurations, ensuring that changes in one environment do not affect others.
+- **Environment Isolation**: Different environments (staging, production) have their own configurations, ensuring that changes in one environment do not affect others.
 - **Centralized State Management**: Using remote state configuration in the root terragrunt.hcl ensures that the state files are stored in a central location, typically in an S3 bucket, making it easier to manage and share state.
+- **CDS Standards Compliance**: Uses official CDS terraform modules where available (VPC module) ensuring alignment with organizational best practices.

+### Environment Configuration
+- **Staging**: Cost-optimized configuration with single AZ and minimal NAT gateways
+- **Production**: High-availability configuration with multiple AZs and full redundancy